drewhoskins/batch-orchestra/python/README.md

 * Error handling
   * Call a handler when there are initial failures, to be used for notifications and such.
   * Allow users to designate individual records as failures and proceed with the rest of their page.
-* Huge batches that span multiple workflow histories.
-Likely will use child workflows or continue-as-new.